Commitment to Safety • Reliable Results

 Washington, D.C.
 Concrete Scanning Projects that Penhall Worked On

-Penhall Technologies was asked to scan 17 locations in American University prior to core drilling.
-A GSSI StructureScan MINI was used to scan these areas.
-The locations were spread throughout the building on various floors.
-The customer wanted to be aware of any rebar or conduits running through the areas so they would be able to move the core locations if necessary.
+Penhall Technologies scanned 17 locations in American University prior to core drilling.
+The analyst used a GSSI StructureScan MINI to scan these areas.
+The customer wanted to know the location of any rebar or conduits running through the areas so he could move the core locations if necessary.
+To check for live conduits, the analyst used a utility wand to sweep each area for power.
 GPR only requires access to one side of the concrete.
-Ground penetrating radar is the preferred method for slab on grade projects.
 GPR scanning is quick and reliable with results in real time with no processing time.
-To check for live conduits, a utility wand was used to sweep each area for power.

-GPR scanning is used to find rebar and cables in a concrete slab
+Using GPR scanning to find rebar and cables in a concrete slab

-At a location in Washington, D.C., Penhall was asked to perform some concrete scanning of two areas prior to core drilling.
-This was done to ensure that there were no obstructions, such as post-tension cable, rebar, or conduit damaged before drilling.
+At a location in Washington, D.C., Penhall performed some concrete scanning of two areas prior to core drilling.
+This ensures that there were no obstructions, such as post-tension cable, rebar, or conduit damaged before drilling.

-Ground penetrating radar is used to scan elevated concrete slab to locate tension cables
+Use Ground penetrating radar on an elevated concrete slab to locate tension cables

 In Tysons Corner, VA, we were asked to scan (5) areas prior to core drilling five 3.5” holes through 6” elevated concrete slab.
 We were able to successfully locate and drill holes without touching the post-tension cable to secure the integrity of the slab.